Alterith/lecture-notes/lecture1/README.md

-- All the addresses that the running program presents to the CPU are virtual (they are not related to the physical addresses of bytes in RAM)
+- All the addresses that the running program presents to the CPU are virtual (they are not related to the physical addresses of bytes in RAM); before the CPU can run the instruction, virtual addresses have to be translated to physical addresses, so that the CPU knows where in physical memory to find the instruction and data to fetch.

 ## Process: address space plus a thread of control ##

-- Thread of control: the state of the program that can be represented in the registers (PC, stack pointer, heap pointer, etc. -- depends on the architecture) -- a thread is being executed if its state **is** represented in the registers
+- Thread of control: the state of the program that can be represented in the registers (PC, stack pointer, etc. -- depends on the architecture) -- a thread is being executed if its state **is** represented in the registers.
-- A modern OS supports a concurrent execution of multiple processes by switching between multiple threads of control
+- A modern OS supports a concurrent execution of multiple processes by switching between multiple threads of control (this is called the context switch).

 ## Protection ##

-- Protection is achieved through address translation (from virtual addresses the process presents to the CPU to physical addresses that the CPU uses to fetch instructions and data)
+- Protection is achieved through address translation (from virtual addresses the process presents to the CPU to physical addresses that the CPU uses to fetch instructions and data).
-- Simple address translation mechanism: base and bound:
+- Simple address translation mechanism -- base and bound:
 ![Base and bound protection](physmem.png)
+- This way, no process can access the physical memory allocated to other processes or the kernel.

 ## Context switch ##